-Simple tips for how to create a edible sensory garden for kids.
+Simple tips for how to create an edible sensory garden for kids.
 Tips for how to gather a variety of herbs with different colors, textures, smells, and tastes for your child to experience.

-It is finally that time of year where we can spend more time outdoors due to the cooler weather.
-This means, that is it a perfect time for gardening.
+It is finally that time of year when we can spend more time outdoors due to the cooler weather.
+This means that is it a perfect time for gardening.

 Edible Sensory Garden for Kids